Dianthus carthusianorum

-Dianthus carthusianorum, commonly known as Carthusian pink, is a species of Dianthus, native to Europe, from Spain north to Belgium and Poland, and east to Ukraine, occurring in dry, grassy habitats at elevations of up to 2500 m in mountains.
+Dianthus carthusianorum, commonly known as Carthusian pink, is a species of Dianthus, native to Europe, from Spain north to Belgium and Poland, and east to Ukraine, occurring in dry, grassy habitats at altitudes of up to 2500 m in mountains.

 It is a variable herbaceous perennial plant growing to 60 cm tall.
-The leaves are slender, up to 7 cm long and 5 mm broad.
+The leaves are slender, green to slightly glaucous greyish-green, up to 7 cm long and 5 mm broad.
 The flowers are 18–20 mm wide, dark pink to purple, occasionally white; they are produced several together in tight flowerhead.